qaqmander/qpwn/README.md

 # qpwn
-a mess of pwn tools
+A mess of pwn tools.